VW's Audi buys Ducati to expand brand portfolio

 BERLIN Volkswagen's (VOWG_p.DE) Audi division said it agreed to buy Italian motorcycle maker Ducati, adding a 12th brand to the German auto maker's portfolio of passenger cars, trucks and ultra-luxury vehicles.

 The 20-member supervisory board of Europe's largest car maker approved the purchase on Wednesday, Audi said in a statement.
-It did not disclose details of the deal, though sources told Reuters on April 17 that Audi agreed to buy Ducati for about 860 million euros ($1.13 billion).
+It did not disclose details of the deal, though sources told Reuters on April 17 that Audi agreed to buy Ducati for about 860 million euros (705 million pounds).

 Ducati, which has won 13 rider's Superbike World Championships since 1988, will extend Audi's long-standing rivalry with BMW (BMWG.DE) to superbikes.